wazuh/wazuh-documentation/source/getting-started/components/wazuh-indexer.rst

     :align: center
     :width: 80%

-The Wazuh indexer uses an “inverted index” data structure designed to allow quick full-text searches.
+The Wazuh indexer uses an inverted index.
+This data structure allows quick full-text searches.
 An inverted index lists every unique word that appears in any document and identifies all the documents that contain each particular word.
-The Wazuh indexer stores documents during the indexing process and builds an inverted index to make the document data searchable in near real-time.
+The Wazuh indexer stores documents during the indexing process.
+In addition, it builds an inverted index to make the document data searchable in near real time.
 Indexing is initiated with the Wazuh indexer API, through which you can add or update a JSON document in a specific index.

 Wazuh uses four different indices to store different event types.